Cybersecurity News

 AI Agents Need Identity and Accountability

-One scenario discussed involved employees leaving an organization while the AI agents they created remain active.
+Both speakers highlighted the risks associated with unmanaged AI identities.
+One example discussed involved employees leaving an organization while the AI agents they created remain active.
 Without proper governance, organizations risk accumulating unmanaged AI systems with access to sensitive data and business processes.

 The Growing Challenge of Shadow AI